LeoDog896/redos/crates/redos/docs/vulnerabilities.md

 ### Initial Large Quantifier

 - A quantifier is present in the regex with a substantial upper bound
-- The token that the quantifier is attatched to can be reached as the first token in the regex
+- The token that the quantifier is attached to can be reached as the first token in the regex

 Small example: `a+$`